pulse2percept/pulse2percept/doc/users/stimuli.rst

     Stimulus(-14, electrodes='B7')

 By default, this stimulus will not have a time component (`stim.time` is None).
-Some models, such as `ScoreboardModel`, cannot handle stimuli in time.
+Some models, such as :class:`pulse2percept.models.ScoreboardModel`, cannot handle stimuli in time.

-To create stimuli in time, you can pass a `TimeSeries` object, such as a `BiphasicPulse` or a `PulseTrain`:
+To create stimuli in time, you can pass a :class:`pulse2percept.utils.TimeSeries` object, such as a :class:`pulse2percept.stimuli.BiphasicPulse` or a :class:`pulse2percept.stimuli.PulseTrain`:

 .. ipython:: python